Centella Asiatica as a gift in the cart!

 JELLY SOAP WITH SCS – PROCEDURE

-1. Thoroughly disinfect all utensils, containers or packaging you will use, for example with ethanol.
+1. Thoroughly disinfect all tools, vessels and containers you will be using, for example with ethanol.

-2. Weigh the carrageenan, glycerine and mica powder into a container, mix thoroughly to a thick slurry.
+2. Into a vessel weigh carrageenan, glycerine and mica powder, mix thoroughly to a thick paste.
 Set aside.

-3. In a second heat-resistant container, weigh out the water and place on a water bath, start heating.
+3. Into a second heat-resistant vessel weigh water and place it in a water bath, start heating.

-4. Once the water reaches a gentle boil, around 70-80°C, stir in the SCS powder.
-Once dissolved, add the mixture of glycerin, carrageenan and mica powder you prepared beforehand.
+4. As soon as the water reaches a gentle boil, about 70–80 °C, disperse the SCS powder in it.
+After it has dissolved, add the mixture of glycerine, carrageenan and mica powder that you have prepared in advance.
 Stir thoroughly.

-5. Keep at 70-80 °C for about 10 minutes to give the carrageenan enough time to dissolve.
-Then test a small amount of the mixture on a cool plate - if the mixture has hardened, you can remove it from the water bath.
+5. Maintain for roughly 10 minutes at 70–80 °C, so that carrageenan has enough time to dissolve.
+Then test a small amount of the mixture on a cold plate – if the mixture has set, you can remove it from the water bath.

-6. As the mixture solidifies quite quickly, it is necessary to add the essential oil at an even higher temperature, if you wait for it to cool, the mixture will harden and the oil cannot be added.
+6. Since the mixture sets quite quickly, it is necessary to add the essential oil still at a higher temperature; if you were to wait for it to cool down, the mixture would set and the oil could not be added.

-7. Immediately after adding the essential oil , pour into the silicone mould of your choice and spray the filled mould with IPA - this will remove any bubbles.
+7. Immediately after adding the essential oil, pour into the selected silicone mould and spray the filled mould with IPA – in this way you remove the bubbles.

-8. Once hardened, the soap is ready to use.
+8. After setting, the soap is ready to use.

 JELLY SOAP WITH DECYL GLUCOSIDE – PROCEDURE

-1. Again, disinfect all utensils, containers or packaging, e.g. with ethanol.
+1. Again, disinfect all tools, vessels and containers, for example with ethanol.

-2. Weigh the glycerine, mica powder and carrageenan into a heat-resistant container, mix thoroughly to a thick slurry and add demineralised water.
+2. Into a heat-resistant vessel weigh glycerine, mica powder and carrageenan, mix thoroughly to a thick paste and add demineralised water.

-3. Place this mixture in a water bath and heat until the carrageenan is dissolved at 70 °C. You can only remove the mixture from the water bath when the carrageenan has solidified (test this by putting a small amount of carrageenan on a saucer, if the mixture solidifies, the carrageenan has heated sufficiently, if not, continue heating).
+3. Place this mixture in a water bath and heat until the carrageenan dissolves at 70 °C. You can remove the mixture from the water bath only once the carrageenan is gelling (you test this by applying a small amount of carrageenan onto a plate; if the mixture sets, the carrageenan has been heated sufficiently, if not, continue heating).

-4. Once removed from the water bath , immediately add the decyl glucoside and mix thoroughly.
+4. After removing from the water bath, immediately add decyl glucoside and stir thoroughly.

-5. Then check the pH and add lactic acid drop by drop (the amount given is only a guide) to bring the pH below 7, ideally 4.5-5.5.
+5. Subsequently, check the pH and add lactic acid drop by drop (the stated amount is only indicative), so that you bring the pH below 7, ideally to 4.5–5.5.

 6. Add the essential oil, mix well and pour immediately into the prepared mould.